Need for ________ refers to maintaining positive relationships with others.

 - Masturbation has no adverse consequences.

-If someone is uncomfortable identifying with the gender normally associated with their biological sex, then he could be classified as experiencing ________.
+If someone is uncomfortable identifying with the gender normally associated with their sex assigned at birth, then they could be classified as experiencing ________.

 - gender dysphoria